joshua-hampton/exiftool-handler/README.md

 ### Testing emebedding metadata from a template

 The [test_from_template method](#method_test_from_template) is
-intended for testing how metadata will be embedded within a file without actually embedding the metadata.
+intended for testing the implications of embedding metadata within a file without actually embedding the metadata.
 It takes 1, 2, or 3 input arguments, which progressively test different aspects of the embedding process.
 The input arguments are: